-Individualized Education Program: an IEP is the legal document that defines a child's special education program.
-It includes the classification under which the child qualifies for Special Education Services, the services the team has determined the school will provide, his yearly goals and objectives and any accommodations that must be made to assist in learning
+Individualized Education Program: An IEP is the legal document that defines a child's special education program.
+It includes the classification under which the child qualifies for Special Education Services, services in which the team has determined the school will provide, yearly goals and objectives and any accommodations that must be made to assist in learning.